Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 Because Submerged Arc welding is a consistent, often highly automated process, it can offer excellent weld quality and consistent, repeatable results, with minimal spatter and weld fume.

 Those characteristics also offer benefits for operator comfort and a worker-friendly environment.
-With SAW, the welding operator is not bent over the workpiece welding during the process, which improves comfort and ergonomics.
+With SAW, the welding operator isn't bending over the workpiece welding during the process, which improves comfort and ergonomics.

 Also, the low fume and lack of open arc with SAW can contribute to greater operator comfort and safety, especially when the application involves long periods of welding.